FraunhoferIWES/foxes/foxes_typehint_plan.md

 - focused tests — passed (`3 passed`)
 - AST-based docstring drift scan — empty for all `foxes/algorithms/**/*.py`
 - concrete typing improvements: Downwind and Sequential now use `WindFarm`/`States`; Sequential plugins use `SequentialPlugin`; population and Sequential return contracts were narrowed where known
-- next action: audit `foxes.input`
+- superseded: `foxes.input` was audited and completed; the active next package is `foxes.utils`

 ### Historical input work log (2026-08-14)